CharlesIrvineKC/mozart/README.md

 # What is a Business Process?

-Companies large and small have business processes ("processes", for short) that they regularly execute.
+Companies large and small have business processes that they regularly execute.
+Let's just call them "processes" for brevity's sake.
 Insurance companies have processes to process a claim.
 Banks have processes to approve loans.
 The government have processes to award contracts.

 # What is Business Process Management (BPM)?